kuzudb/kuzu-blog/src/content/post/2025-08-04-intro-to-dspy-data-enrichment.md

 the task is slightly more complex.
 Allowing the model to reason over its chain of thought can significantly improve the quality of the output, but it also takes longer and requires more tokens.

-[^6]: All graphs visualizations in this post are done using G.V(), a visualization tool for graphs that seamlessly connects to Kuzu databases.
-The nice thing about using G.V() is that you can easily display _the entire graph_ in one go -- it can easily handle up to thousands of nodes and tens of thousands of edges without any performance issues.
+[^6]: All graph visualizations in this post are done using G.V(), a visualization tool for graphs that seamlessly connects to Kuzu databases.
+The nice thing about using G.V() is that you can display _the entire graph_ in one go -- it can easily handle up to thousands of nodes and tens of thousands of edges without any performance issues.
 This is thanks to its [WebGL-powered](https://gdotv.com/blog/neo4j-graph-database-browser-vs-gdotv/) rendering engine, which makes much more efficient use of your device's computing power than traditional graph